learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 ![Big O Graph](public/big o graph.png)

 This is called **logarithmic time** or `O(log n)`.
-It is the yellow line on the graph above.
+It is the `yellow` line on the graph above!

-Stress to students that you _truly do not need to know much about math to understand this._ You need to know that _logarithm means slow growing_.
+_NB: logarithm means slooooOOooooooooOoooooow growing.
+The arc on the line is gradually growing along the y-axis as it extends along the x-axis._

-If they care to know, it's really `log base 2` and that 2 comes from the "cut in half; cut in half; cut in half" part of the procedure, but this is usually left off.
+_(If you care to know, it's really `log base 2` and that 2 comes from the "cut in half; cut in half; cut in half" part of the procedure, but this is usually left off.)_

-This procedure can drastically decrease the runtime of algorithms, let's analyze this further.
+This procedure can drastically decrease the runtime of algorithms.

 ## Why Bother with Sorting?
 ### Let's add a ton of `console.log`s to some code